emptymonkey/ctty/README.md

 **What is a tty?**

 In Unix and Linux, users can issue commands to the operating system through a [command line](http://en.wikipedia.org/wiki/Command_line).
 In the modern era, a command line is implemented as a [shell](http://en.wikipedia.org/wiki/Shell_%28computing%29) attached to a [pseudo-terminal](http://linux.die.net/man/7/pty).
-The pseudo-terminal itself is a type of tty and leverages the [tty subsystem](http://lxr.linux.no/#linux+v3.9.5/drivers/tty) of the [Linux kernel](https://www.kernel.org/).
+The pseudo-terminal itself is a type of tty and leverages the [tty driver](http://lxr.linux.no/#linux+v3.9.5/drivers/tty) section of the [Linux kernel](https://www.kernel.org/).

 **What is a _controlling_ tty?**